Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ### Other areas

-While **GenAI** is generally discussed in the context of Text, Images, Music, and Coding there are many other active areas.
-Some of these include.
+While GenAI is generally discussed in the context of text, images, music, and coding, there are many other active areas.
+Some of these include:

 - Voice such as high fidelity text to speech
 - Scientific Discovery - generating hypothesis, accelerating discovery